Juxn89/nextjs-devtalles/README.md

 <img src="https://tailwindcomponents.com/storage/8380/conversions/temp13280-thumb.jpg" alt="Dashboard Example" width="600" style="border-radius:12px;box-shadow:0 2px 8px #0002;margin:1rem 0;" />

+- The PokeAPI is used for learning purposes and to demonstrate data fetching, dynamic rendering, and integration with external REST APIs in Next.js.

 ## ⚛️ Client Components & State

 - <b>useState</b> is used for interactive UI, e.g., the cart counter: